 EAP (Enrollee Assistance Program) - mental health services that include help for depression, marital issues, family problems, alcohol and drug abuse, and grief.
 Also includes referral services for legal, financial, family mediation, and elder care assistance.

 EGR (Elderly Governmental Retiree) - a state employee who retired from state service prior to January 1, 1956.
 EGRs also include certain municipal employees who retired prior to the date their city or town elected to provide health insurance benefits to their employees/retirees and whose municipality has elected to participate in the EGR program.

 EPO (Exclusive Provider Organization) - a health plan that provides coverage for treatment by a network of doctors, hospitals and other health care providers within a certain geographic area.
 EPOs do not offer out-of-network benefits, with the exception of emergency care.
 An EPO encourages the selection of a Primary Care Provider (PCP).

 GIC (Group Insurance Commission) - a quasi-independent state agency governed by a 17-member commission appointed by the Governor.
 The mission of the GIC is to provide high-value health insurance and certain other benefits to state, particular authority, and participating municipality employees, retirees, and their survivors and dependents.

-HCSA (Health Care Spending Account) - a pre-tax benefit that allows state employees to contribute a set amount of their income for non-covered health expenses, such as copayments, deductibles, eyeglasses and orthodontia.
+HCSA (Health Care Spending Account) - a pre-tax benefit that allows state employees to contribute a set amount of their income for out-of-pocket health care expenses, such as copayments, deductibles, eyeglasses and orthodontia.